2024 Best Homeland Security, Law Enforcement & Firefighting Schools in Pennsylvania

 Pitt is a fairly large public university located in the large city of Pittsburgh.
 A Best Colleges rank of #79 out of 2,217 schools nationwide means Pitt is a great university overall.

-Located in the suburb of Chester, Widener is a private not-for-profit university with a moderately-sized student population.
+Located in the large suburb of Chester, Widener is a private not-for-profit university with a moderately-sized student population.
 A Best Colleges rank of #275 out of 2,217 schools nationwide means Widener is a great university overall.

 Here are some additional great schools for Homeland Security, Law Enforcement & Firefighting students in the state of Pennsylvania that almost earned our Best Homeland Security, Law Enforcement & Firefighting Schools in Pennsylvania award.